BAE Systems Hawk: Hawk 127

-The Royal Australian Air Force ordered 33 Hawk 127 Lead-in Fighters (LIFs) in June 1997, 12 of which were produced in the UK and 21 in Australia.
+The Royal Australian Air Force ordered 33 Hawk 127 Lead-in Fighter Trainers (LIFTs) in June 1997, 12 of which were produced in the UK and 21 in Australia.
 This variant is also powered by the Adour 871.
-The Hawk 127 is operated by the RAAF's No. 76 Squadron and No. 79 Squadron which are based at RAAF Base Williamtown and RAAF Base Pearce respectively.
+The Hawk 127 is operated by the RAAF's No. 76 Squadron and No. 79 Squadron, which are based at RAAF Base Williamtown and RAAF Base Pearce respectively.
 Work to upgrade the RAAF's Hawks to a standard similar to the Hawk 128 standard began in 2014, and it is planned that the two squadrons will begin operations with these aircraft in 2017.
+The RAAF's Hawk fleet has been upgraded to Hawk 128 standard under the Lead-In Fighter Capability Assurance Program (LIFCAP).

 Hawk AJT

-The Hawk Advanced Jet Trainer (AJT) differs from previous variants in that it features modern LCDs instead of conventional instrumentation and is powered by the Rolls-Royce Adour 951 engine.
+The BAE Systems Hawk Advanced Jet Trainer (AJT) differs from previous variants in that it features modern LCDs instead of conventional instrumentation and is powered by the Rolls-Royce Adour 951 engine.
 In 2012, orders were placed for the AJT version by the Royal Saudi Air Force and the Royal Air Force of Oman.